SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Flurry of Arrows

-Whenever you use your Flurry of Blows, you can replace one unarmed attack with a bow attack.
+You can spend 1 Ki point with your Flurry of Blows to make two bow or unarmed attacks as a bonus action.

 * One with the Bow